vlkv/reggatad/README.md

 It uses
 - Flexc++ and Bisonc++ to implement query language parsing
 - RocksDB http://rocksdb.org/docs/getting-started.html an embedded database (key value store)
-- POCO DirWatcher class (implemented with inotify on Linux)
+- POCO DirectoryWatcher class (implemented with inotify on Linux)
 - gtest as unit testing framework
 - boost for anything else